Diseases & Conditions

 - Rest.
 Avoid activities that put weight on the hip for the first few days after the injury.

 - Ice.
 Apply ice immediately after the injury to keep the swelling down.
 Use cold packs for 20 minutes at a time, several times a day.
-Do not apply ice directly on the skin.
+Do not apply ice directly to the skin.

 - Compression.
 To prevent additional swelling, lightly wrap the area in a soft bandage or wear compression shorts.